In this blog post, we are going to discuss K8s secrets, including:

 root@secret-env-pod:/data# env | grep SECRET SECRET_PASSWORD='example-password' SECRET_USERNAME='example-user'

-Few things to keep in mind
+A few more things to keep in mind:

 - When you update the secret that is already being consumed, Kubelet makes sure the key is automatically updated.